mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 ### CPU

 My first VM server's CPU was a [Ryzen 7 1700](https://www.amd.com/en/products/cpu/amd-ryzen-7-1700).
 At eight cores and 16 threads, it was [the hot new CPU at the time](https://www.tomshardware.com/reviews/amd-ryzen-7-1700-cpu-review,5009.html).
-But when I showed off my build on [/r/homelab](https://www.reddit.com/r/homelab/), reddit's homelab subcommunity, they mocked me as a filthy amateur because I used *consumer* parts.
+But when I showed off my build on [/r/homelab](https://www.reddit.com/r/homelab/), reddit's homelab subcommunity, they mocked me as a filthy casual because I used *consumer* parts.
 The cool kids used enterprise gear.

 {{<img src="do-u-even.png" alt="redditor /u/pylori asks 'Bro, do you even homelab?
 Seriously you're worried about hardware failure on enterprise gear that's built to outlast newer consumer stuff?'" caption="[/r/homelab was unimpressed](https://www.reddit.com/r/homelab/comments/69sk2v/building_a_homelab_vm_server/dh93sur/) with my first build.">}}

 Resolved to never let /r/homelab make fun of me again, I ventured into the world of enterprise server hardware.
 I took it a step further and chose a dual-CPU build.

 To get the best performance for my dollar, I restricted my search to used CPUs, released four to eight years ago.
-For each candidate, I [looked up benchmarks](https://www.cpubenchmark.net) and then checked eBay for recent sales of that CPU model in used condition.
+For each candidate, I [looked up benchmark scores on PassMark](https://www.cpubenchmark.net) and then checked eBay for recent sales of that CPU model in used condition.

 The most cost-efficient performance seemed to be in the [Intel Xeon E5 v3](https://ark.intel.com/content/www/us/en/ark/products/series/78583/intel-xeon-processor-e5-v3-family.html) family, especially the 2600 models.
 I settled on the [E5-2680 v3](https://ark.intel.com/content/www/us/en/ark/products/81908/intel-xeon-processor-e5-2680-v3-30m-cache-2-50-ghz.html).
 It had an average benchmark of 15,618 and cost ~$130 used on eBay.